shuLhan/beku/README.md

 If package already exist, it will reset the HEAD to the version that is set on database file.

-Sync operation will not install missing dependencies.

-If no parameter is given, beku will rescan GOPATH, checking for new packages.
+If no parameter is given, beku will do a rescan, checking for new packages.

 ### Options